Fraunhofer-FIT-DSAI-PM/dateinfer/README.md

-pydateinfer
+guestidate
 ===========

-Python library to infer date format from examples.
-This is an actively maintained fork of the original [dateinfer](https://github.com/jeffreystarr/dateinfer) library by Jeffery Starr.
+Python library that guestimates a date format from examples.
+This is an actively maintained fork of the original [pydateinfer](https://github.com/nedap/dateinfer) library.
 It maintains python 2/3 compatibility and will be released as pydateinfer.
 Pull requests and issues welcome.

 Table of Contents